Phil Taylor (darts player): Raymond van Barneveld

 In major PDC tournaments in 2008, Taylor defeated van Barneveld twice in the Premier League, lost by 10 legs to nine in the quarter-finals of the UK Open, but won the World Grand Prix against his rival by six sets to two.
 The rivalry continued into 2009 with the two meeting in the World Championship final for a second time, with Taylor winning 7–1 with a 110.94 three-dart average.
 The two then met in the 2010 World Matchplay final; Taylor won 18–12, averaging more than 105, which was higher than van Barneveld's 100.11 average.
 After the game Barneveld acknowledged "I'm the number two at the moment, and players like James Wade, Simon Whitlock and Gary Anderson are all trying but he's just too good for everyone".
 The first win for Van Barneveld in a televised tournament after the 2008 UK Open came almost six years later.
 In the 2014 Premier League Darts the pair met three times.
 Twice during the league states, with both matches ending in a draw.
-Then, in the semi finals they met again.
-Despite an early 4–1 lead for Taylor, the match turned around and Van Barneveld won the match 8–5 to claim his first televised victory against Taylor in more than six years.
-Van Barneveld defeated Taylor in both their league encounters in the 2015 Premier League, winning 7–4 despite Taylor hitting a 115.80 average, and winning 7–2 in the second encounter.
+Then, in the semi-finals they met again.
+After an early 4–1 lead for Taylor, the match turned around and Van Barneveld won the match 8–5 to claim his first televised victory against Taylor in more than six years.
+Van Barneveld defeated Taylor in both their league encounters in the 2015 Premier League, winning 7–4 and 7–2, with Taylor hitting a 115.80 average in the former.
 In the 2017 World Championship van Barneveld defeated Taylor in the quarter-final.
 Taylor and van Barneveld met in competition on at least 83 occasions, with Taylor winning 61 and van Barneveld winning 18, with 4 draws.

 James Wade

 James Wade has won nine PDC major titles since he burst onto the scene in 2006.
 Wade handed Taylor his first defeat in a Premier League match in 2008.
 Another major win for Wade against Taylor was in the final of Championship League Darts 2010.
 The quarter-finals of the 2014 World Grand Prix was the first time Wade defeated Taylor in a televised knockout match.
 They have met in the final of the World Matchplay four times in 2006, 2008, 2011 and 2012 with Taylor victorious each time.
 In the 2014 Masters, Wade knocked out Taylor in the semi-final en route to winning the tournament.
-In the 2015 World Matchplay Wade Broke Taylor's 38 match winning streak at the Winter Gardens by defeating Taylor 17–14 in the semi-final.
+In the 2015 World Matchplay Wade broke Taylor's 38 match winning streak at the Winter Gardens by defeating Taylor 17–14 in the semi-final.
 Taylor and Wade met in competition on at least 71 occasions, with Taylor winning 51 and Wade winning 14, with 6 draws.